 Color – Normally the color of the sub-surface scattering effect depends on the Fog color; this parameter allows you to additionally tint the SSS effect.

 Fwd / Back coeff – Controls the direction of scattering for a ray.
-A value of 1.0 means a ray can only go forward (away from the surface, inside the object); 0.5 means that a ray has an equal chance of going forward or backward; 0.0 means a ray will be scattered backward (towards the surface, to the outside of the object).
+A value of 1.0 means a ray can only go forward (away from the surface, inside the object); 0.5 means that a ray has an equal chance of going forward or backward; 0.0 means a ray is scattered backward (towards the surface, to the outside of the object).

 Light Multiplier – Specifies a multiplier that controls the strength of the translucent effect.

-Cutoff – A threshold below which reflections/refractions will not be traced.
+Cutoff – A threshold below which reflections/refractions are not traced.
 V-Ray tries to estimate the contribution of reflections/refractions to the image, and if it is below this threshold, these effects are not computed.
 Do not set this to 0.0 as it may cause excessively long render times in some cases.

 Fix Dark Edges – When enabled, fixes the dark edges that sometimes appear on objects with glossy materials.

 Energy Preservation – Determines how the diffuse, reflection, and refraction color affect each other.
 V-Ray tries to keep the total amount of light reflected off a surface to less than or equal to the light falling on the surface (as in the real life).
-For this purpose, the following rule is applied: the reflection level dims the diffuse and refraction levels (a pure white reflection will remove any diffuse and refraction effects), and the refraction level dims the diffuse level (a pure white refraction color will remove any diffuse effects).
+For this purpose, the following rule is applied: the reflection level dims the diffuse and refraction levels (a pure white reflection remove any diffuse and refraction effects), and the refraction level dims the diffuse level (a pure white refraction color remove any diffuse effects).
 This parameter determines whether the dimming happens separately for the RGB components or is based on the intensity:

 Monochrome – Causes dimming to be performed based on the intensity of the diffuse/reflection/refraction levels.

 Color – Causes dimming to be performed separately on the RGB components.
-For example, a pure white diffuse color and pure red reflection color will yield a surface with a cyan diffuse color (because the red component is already taken by the reflection).
+For example, a pure white diffuse color and pure red reflection color yield a surface with a cyan diffuse color (because the red component is already taken by the reflection).

 Never – Glossy rays are never treated as GI rays.